smartclean/smartclean.github.io/docs/iam.md

 If this decision is found, the final result is returned to the caller, else the PEP makes a request to the PDP (policy decision point) to evaluate the policy set allocated to the role.

 4. Post policy set evaluations, the PEP generates a final result of **Allow** or **Deny** depending on the outcomes.

+5. In cases of SSO access, a boundary role may have been set optionally by the system administrator whose decision will take precedence with respect to explicit denials to any operation.